You will receive an email in the next few minutes with access to the resource you requested. Thank you!

 3. Know if you’re operating in the country.
 Operating in the country can mean anything from having a physical presence there, like storing goods in a warehouse, to using a local bank account to process payments.
 This condition doesn’t apply as universally as the two above, but you should still know all about it.

-In the EU, if you keep your stock in a country, you have an obligation to register for VAT there.
+In the EU, if you store inventory in a country, you have an obligation to register for VAT there.
 Amazon Fulfillment centers and any other third-party warehouses count.
 There are no tax registration thresholds for you in this case.
 The physical presence of your business operations automatically qualifies you for VAT.
-(If your stock is several EU countries, then you must register separately in each member state where it’s held.)
+If your stock is several EU countries, then you might need to register separately in each member state where it’s held.
+The exception is if you register for the EU VAT One-Stop Shop (OSS) or the Import One-Stop Shop (IOSS).
+This could make your life much easier!
+Read on about the OSS vs. IOSS and how to comply with European taxes.

 Canada’s laws go a step further.
 If you ship through Amazon FBA, use third-party logistics, Canadian bank accounts or “use any local advertising,” then you must register for Canadian GST.